dohamamdouh96/instabug-chat-system/README.md

 Installation Steps:

 * Clone or download the repo through https://github.com/dohamamdouh96/instabug-chat-system.git
-* Open your favorite terminal and cd to the directory of the repo
+* Open your favorite terminal and cd instabug-chat-system
 * Run command "docker-compose up", this will build:
   - Mysql
   - Redis